Semugeshi/AntiHunter-Command-Control-PRO/README.md

 ### Meshtastic firmware configuration

 When preparing a gateway node, open the Meshtastic device settings and enable **Override console serial port** so the mesh firmware exposes the command channel on the USB/serial interface used by the Command Center.
 The screenshot below shows the required toggle.

+> **Note:** On the iOS and macOS Meshtastic apps this toggle may be missing.
+If you cannot enable it from the firmware UI, leave the device in its default state and specify the correct serial path/baud in the Command Center **Config → Serial** card instead.

 ![Meshtastic override console serial settings](images/meshtasticsettings.png)